Sewage Backup Emergency Service in Toronto & the GTA

 Toronto & the GTA • Call 647-784-8448

-When this service is the right fit
+When this service makes sense

-Part of Emergency Plumbing
+Part of Emergency Plumbing in Toronto & the GTA

 Best for sewage rising at the floor drain, toilet bubbling, or multiple fixtures backing up at once, especially during storms or heavy use.